-Not everyone has a ton of money to spend on a car subwoofer – and that’s ok!
-Who doesn’t love great bass?
-Finding the best budget car subwoofer for your money doesn’t have to take hours and hours of research.
-In order to help you I’ve put together a great list as well as some helpful tips & info to guide you.
+Not everyone has a ton of money to spend on a car subwoofer.
+Believe me, I’ve been there too.
+Finding the best budget car subwoofer for your money can take hours of research.

-Since the word “budget” generally means low-cost, I’ll keep my recommendations within the $100 or $50 and below price ranges.
+Since the word “budget” means low-cost, I’ll keep my recommendations under $50 and $100.

-To get the best subwoofer for your money, you’ll need to buy one that is a good compromise of quality, good buyer ratings, power handling, and good value.
-A well designed model of with a middle or higher quality should satisfy these criteria and make you happy.
+To get the best subwoofer for your money, you’ll need to buy one that’s a good compromise of a number of factors:

 - Good buyer ratings